jake-c-26/E3-ome/README.md

-# 🧬 E3-ome Expression Atlas
+# 🧬 E3-ome analyses extensiion

-This repository contains additional expression analyses and companion resources built upon the human E3-ome.
+This repository contains additional analyses and companion resources built upon the human E3-ome.

 The original E3-ome resource is maintained by the Feltham Laboratory: